gabegm/DataEngineering/data-engineering/data-engineering.md

 ## What are parallel queries?

 A method used to increase query execution performance by creating multiple query processes that divide the workload of a particular SQL statement and execute them in parallel.

+## What are table statistics?

+Statistical data collected on a table using sampling to inform the query planner for improved query execution performance.